gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 `Log2_Intrinsic` method defines a custom attribute that provides a machine code for `BSR EAX, ECX` instruction.
 Machine code is tied to CPU architecture and this is reflected in the attribute as well.

-`BitOperations` class now has a static constructor that ensures that intrinsic methods of the type are initialized (compiled) before they are used.
+Please note that besides using `MachineCodeIntrinsicAttribute` to define method intrinsic implementations, `BitOperations` class **should** use a static constructor to ensure that corresponding methods are initialized (compiled) before they are called.

 Here are the execution times of those implementations (lower is better):